encode/django-rest-framework/docs/tutorial/1-serialization.md

 Note that because we want to be able to POST to this view from clients that won't have a CSRF token we need to mark the view as `csrf_exempt`.
 This isn't something that you'd normally want to do, and REST framework views actually use more sensible behavior than this, but it'll do for our purposes right now.

-We'll also need a view which corrosponds to an individual comment, and can be used to retrieve, update or delete the comment.
+We'll also need a view which corresponds to an individual comment, and can be used to retrieve, update or delete the comment.

     @csrf_exempt
     def comment_instance(request, pk):